justinpakzad/yelp-data-pipeline/README.md

 # Yelp Data Pipeline
 The Yelp pipeline is desgined to extract data from the publicly avaiable [Yelp dataset](https://www.yelp.com/dataset), load it into an S3 bucket, and perform various transformations with PySpark (e.g., flattening JSON files, etc.).
-It then utilizes dbt alongside RedShift for additional transformations, data modeling, and testing to ensure data integrity.
+It then utilizes dbt alongside Redshift for additional transformations, data modeling, and testing to ensure data integrity.

 ## Data Flow Diagram
 ![Alt text](images/dataflow_diagram.png)